To seek God on behalf of the people through prayer and intercession.

 and Facebook @therefugechurchsh

-Each subject is expandable below.
+Each subject is expandable to the right. 👉

 When we invite God, He brings gifts: joy, patience, and resilience.
 Anxieties come, but they don’t stick.
 Fears surface and then depart.
 “The Lord will hear your crying and he will comfort you.
 When he hears you, he will help you” Isa.
 30:19.
 We should do nothing before we pray.
 “A man's heart plans his way, but the Lord determines his steps.”
 Prov 16:9